AT&T Inc (T)

 DSO = 365 ÷ Receivables turnover

-Days of Sales Outstanding (DSO) is a measure that indicates the average number of days it takes for a company to collect payment after making a sale.
-A lower DSO typically suggests more efficient credit and collection policies, while a higher DSO may indicate potential issues with receivables management or customer creditworthiness.
+Days Sales Outstanding (DSO) is a key metric that helps assess the effectiveness of a company's account receivables management.
+It indicates the average number of days it takes for a company to collect payment after a sale has been made.
+A lower DSO value is generally preferred as it suggests quicker collection of receivables.

 See also: